 What is a 1099 employee?
 They are self-employed workers, also called independent contractors.
-The Form 1099 reports the income independent contractors receive throughout the year to the IRS for tax purposes.
+Form 1099 reports the income that independent contractors receive throughout the year to the IRS for tax purposes.
 This form replaces the need for a W-2 and indicates that they are not an employee, no employer is responsible for paying FICA taxes or withholding income tax, and the independent contractor is responsible for paying Self-Employment Taxes.

 - Real Estate Agents

 However, they aren’t always easy to classify, and the factors that determine the classification can feel subjective.

 “The general rule is that an individual is an independent contractor if the payer has the right to control or direct only the result of the work and not what will be done and how it will be done.” – IRS.gov, Independent Contractor Defined

 When it comes to independent contractors, employers are not expected to withhold income taxes, pay FICA taxes, and in some cases, pay any premiums for workers’ comp or unemployment insurance.
 On the surface, using an independent contractor sounds simpler and more attractive than having a W-2 employee.